Code4HR/welcome/index.md

 repo-issues-url: https://github.com/c4hrva/welcome/issues
 ---

-# Welcome to Code for Hampton Roads
+# Welcome - Intro for new Bridgade members for {{page.title}}
 A Code for America Volunteer Brigade

 Glad you could make it to our hacknight.
 This page is full of information and links for the Brigade beginner.
-We hope you likes it, and hopes you return to the next hacknight.
+We hope you like it return to the next hacknight.

 ## Purpose and Foundation